People in glasshouses ... should admire the craftswomenship ...

 The image shows a chapel built in 1777.
 It was replaced in 1830 and still welcomes worshippers today.

-Send an email if you can name the chapel.
+We asked if you could name the chapel.

 2024 Autumn Teaser